Frequently

 We’ll also need driveway parking for two vans and a long (20′ overall) trailer for the duration of the build.
 Please let us know if we’ll need to park further away from your house, as it will affect how we pack the van(s) before we come.

 That’s a big subject, but one we pay close attention to.
 Our observatories are mostly timber, which we ensure is always purchased responsibly.
 All our carcassing timber is FSC-certified and so are our panel products.
 Our EPDM roofing has been subjected to a full lifecycle environmental assessment and is amongst the most environmentally responsible roofing types applicable to this type of project.
 We use class-leading insulation in our warm rooms to ensure minimal heat use and our double-glazed windows and doors (where applicable) are all A+ rated for energy efficiency.
-As a business we are constantly looking to improve our environmental footprint and have made significant investments in this area: most of our power is supplied from renewable sources, our waste is re-used or recycled locally, and we have recently invested in our second electric company vehicle.
+As a business we are constantly looking to improve our environmental footprint and have made significant investments in this area: most of our power is supplied from renewable sources (including on-site solar panels), our waste is re-used or recycled locally, and we have recently invested in our second electric company vehicle.

 Not at all.
 As long as we have access to power and water (an outside tap is fine), we don’t need you to be around, and some of our previous clients have even been out of the country while we’ve built their observatories.
 Whilst we’ll rarely refuse a piece of cake if offered, our staff always bring everything they need.
 However, we will need access to your house at the end the installation for the purposes of connecting the electricity supply to the observatory.